Truro (Cornwall’s only very small city)

 At one time, the city had ‘the richest square mile in the world’.
 Sir Charles Lemon (2nd baronet) was a keen botanist who even bred a rhododendron called Sir Charles Lemon.

-Did you know that rhododendrons are toxic to rabbits and many other animals?
+Did you know rhododendrons are toxic to all animals (dogs, cats, rabbits, guinea pigs, horses and livestock)?

 Despite their wealth, the Lemon family had great tragedy.
 Sir Charles’ sons both died young (one at 13 months, the other age 12 by accidentally drowning while bathing near Harrow school).
 And their daughter died of illness, age 10.
 And the family home was mostly destroyed in a fire in 1934.